mattcarlotta/nvi/README.md

 ## Scanning for ENV keys

-`-s`, `--scan` or just `scan` followed by one or many file `ext`, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.
+`-s`, `--scan` followed by one or many file `ext`, walks a project's file tree from the current directory and, for each file matching the given extensions, looks for the environment-variable accessors of that file's language.

 For example, every line below is recognized and yields the key `DATABASE_URL`: